Have you heard the term “personal brand?”

 Do you have any past experiences that set you apart from other nurse practitioners?
 Did you do clinical in a certain specialty area that many other nurse practitioners don’t necessary have experience with?
 Did you do extra training or courses as a RN that you could bring that knowledge base with you as a nurse practitioner?
 Are you unsure of what you are good at?

 Maybe there is a topic you would love to learn more about.
 Think about if money or time was not an option, where would you work as a nurse practitioner?
 What is your dream job in healthcare?
-You may have to think outside the box, but by identifying what sets you apart from other nurse practitioners will help you have a unique personal brand.
+You may have to think outside the box, but by identifying what sets you apart from other providers will help you have a unique personal brand as a nurse practitioner.

 Implementing your personal brand.

-Now that you have identified your topic or service that will be the center of your personal brand, determine how you will best implement it.
+Now that you have identified your topic or service that will be the center of your personal brand as a nurse practitioner, determine how you will best implement it.
 Nurse practitioners will need to show patients or potential patients that you are the expert on this topic.
 You need to get the word out to other providers and ask for referrals.
 You need to make your personal brand known.

 Think about creating a personal brand page on social media.
 Provide education and information about your services.
 Post videos or blog posts.
 When a potential patient sees you talking about the service, they will view you as an expert.